hackingmaterials/rocketsled/docs/_sources/quickstart.rst.txt

 Define objective function
 -------------------------

 Great!
-Now lets open up examplesdefine a trivial objective function f(x) for this demo.
+Now lets define a trivial objective function f(x) for this demo.
 Your actual objective function will be **much** more complex than this.

 .. code-block:: python